Audrey coaches others to speak with confidence, showing them how to make simple corrections in the way they are using their phone voice.

 - Do not interject.
 As difficult as this might be, learn to restrain yourself.

-People cannot see us when we speak on the telephone, therefore judgements are made on what we sound like.
-The importance is not so much what we say, but how we say it.
+People cannot see us when we speak on the telephone; thereforem judgments are made on what we sound like.
+Studies show that 87% of the opinions people form about us, when speaking to us on the telephone, are based on the tone of our voice.
+Only 13% is based on the actual words we use.
+So the importance is not so much what we say, but how we say it.

 - Be aware of the tone you are using.